ZU Arts Initiative - A Cultural Commons Experiment

 The cultural commons of Montezuma County

 What's a cultural commons?
-It's shared cultural infrastructure—owned by the community, not corporations.
+It's shared cultural infrastructure—owned by the community.
 Governed democratically, not top-down.
 Where artists thrive and everyone has access.

-We're building something unprecedented: Artist pensions.
-Mutual aid for musicians.
+We're building something unprecedented: Musician pensions.
+Mutual aid and grants for artists.
 Young Emerging Artists programs.
 Three-currency membership where time and gifts equal money.
 Democratic governance.
 Radical transparency.
-Zero corporate sponsors.

 Free Events